 Door security can be enhanced by installing an electric strike plate that replaces a traditional strike plate.
-Electrical strike plates allow for the user to allow a door to open only when the release mechanism is electronically triggered.
+Electrical strike plates allows a door to open only when the release mechanism is electronically triggered.
 Prisons use this type of system as do many apartments that have a secured door to the main hallway that can be opened by a person inside of an apartment building by pushing a button that is often by the intercom.

 Electrical door strikes can be purchased at various home improvement and security stores.
 They can also be purchased online.
-Be sure you ask around as well as shop around for the best electrical door strike.
+Be sure you ask as shop around for the best electrical door strike.
 Also, be sure you purchase it from a reputable retailer.

 Step 1 - Remove Existing Door Strike